The Economic Outlook Ranking Fails to Predict Growth

 It turns out that there is no relationship between a state’s Economic Outlook Ranking in 2007 and its economic growth on any of these variables in the ensuing seven years.
 In other words, states that adhered closely to the ALEC-Laffer policy prescriptions did no better in terms of growth in jobs or output, and no better in terms of growth in income, than states that deviated widely.

-The lack of relation is depicted in the chart below; the growth rate in state Gross Domestic Product (vertical axis) has nothing to do with a state’s ranking on the EOR (the horizontal axis).
-The correlation is about as close to zero as one can get.
+The lack of relation is depicted in the chart below; a state’s ranking on the EOR (the horizontal axis) clearly has nothing to do with the growth rate in state Gross Domestic Product (vertical axis).
 As a prescription for state prosperity the EOR fails miserably.

 Our conclusions are drawn from a more sophisticated analysis than that shown in the graph above.
 We used statistical techniques to control for other factors that could influence state growth over this period.
 The conclusions, however, are the same: There is no evidence that the EOR and the policies recommended in it affected state growth over the eight years since the first EOR was created.
 (For a detailed discussion of our method and results, click here.)